juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Only works using CPU, </br>
 problem with using PhysX on CPU is that frames drop to 15fps using a modern i3-12100 or 7600x </br>

-CPU PhysX works both Windows & Linux. </br>
+CPU PhysX works Windows & Linux. </br>
-Linux Default is PhysX to CPU. </br>
+Linux 470 driver Default: PhysX CPU. </br>
+*haven't tested Linux 390.xx / 340.xx drivers </br>

 Win8.1x64 Nvidia driver 416.xx allows to select GPU as PhysX, but does Not work. </br>

 to make PhysX work with GPU HW in Windows: </br>
 Requires installing an older GPU from (2009-2015) </br>
-that requires Windows driver 377.xx to 416.xx </br>
-haven't tested Linux 390.xx / 340.xx drivers </br>

 ### Confirmed GPU´s working with 32-Bit PhysX HW / on GPU die: </br>